sam-maverick/enhanced-messageme/README.md

 # 3. Installing Node.js modules

 *NOTE: Do not use npm in ppclient nor in emclient !!
 Use yarn only!!
-This is because the resolutions directive in package.json is not supported in npm.
+This is because the 'resolutions' directive in package.json is not supported in npm.
 We need that directive to fix the issue `cannot read property 'slice' of undefined` of react-native-quick-crypto.
 See https://github.com/margelo/react-native-quick-crypto/issues/242 for more info.*

-*NOTE: Do not use yarn in ppimagemarker.
-Use npm!
-Otherwise there is an issue with the image picker - it never finished loading in the UI.*

 From the `emclient/` folder,